5 World Icons on the Verge of Disappearing

 In 2012, Superstorm Sandy caused flooding on the island where the Statue of Liberty stands, and the statue had to be shut down for nearly 8 months for renovations.

-See also Smallest Countries - Top 10 Least Countries in the World
+See also Top 10 Most Beautiful Honeymoon Destinations in the World

 In addition, the Statue of Liberty is regularly battered by waves or buried by sand.
 The United Nations Intergovernmental Panel on Climate Change estimates that sea levels could rise 0.5 to 1 meter by 2099.